programmerstandard/Technical-Tools/VerbTex/readme.md

 * BibTeX or Biber package for bibliographies.
 * TexLive ( Full Latex Distribution ).
 * Support multiple.tex file by using the \include{...} command of LaTeX.

+## Features

+* First Setup, link to cloud drive.
+* Register a verbosus account.
+* Login to verbosus account.
+* Create A Project.
+* Create A New File.
+* Open Existing File.